bartonlp/site-class/README.md

 EOF;
 ```

-The maketable method takes several optional option to help setup the table.
+The maketable method takes several optional options to help setup the table.
 Using the options you can
 give your table an id or class or set any other attributes.
+You can also pass 'callback' function
+which can modify the rows as they are selected.

 <hr>
 # Class Methods

 While there are a number of methods for each of the major classes there are really only a small
 handful you will use on a regular bases.
-The one must used have some documentation with them.
+The ones must used have some documentation with them.

 ## SiteClass methods: